Leticia-Mendes/github-actions-release-creation-pipeline/README.md

 The workflow is defined in the **`.github/workflows/release-creation-pipeline.yml`** file.
 It consists of the following steps:

 1. **Checkout**: Checks out the repository's code.
-2. Execute Release Creation Script: Runs the PowerShell script (CreateRelease.ps1) located in the **`.github/actions/CreateRelease`** directory.
+2. **Execute Release Creation Script**: Runs the PowerShell script [CreateRelease.ps1]([https://www.google.com](https://github.com/Leticia-Mendes/github-actions-pipelines/blob/main/.github/actions/CreateRelease/CreateRelease1.ps1)) located in the **`.github/actions/CreateRelease`** directory.
 This script reads the repository names and versions from the **`release-versions.yml`** file in the root directory.
     - The release name is passed as an input parameter to the script using the **`release_name`** environment variable.
     - The GitHub personal access token is passed to the script using the **`token`** environment variable, which is stored as a secret (**`LOCAL_TOKEN`**) in the repository's settings.
 4. **List Files**: Lists the files in the repository, including the generated **`ReleaseCreation.csv`** file.